esthedebeste/poggies/readme.md

 <img src="https://cdn.betterttv.net/emote/5d38aaa592fc550c2d5996b8/1x" alt="peepoClap" align="left"/>
 You made it to the bottom of the readme, it's time for some neat extras!

-- Poggies syntax also supports # and . as shorthands for class and id!
+- Poggies syntax supports # and . as shorthands for class and id!
 (They kind of look like CSS selectors) Example:
   `h1#woah.red.bold[I'm red, I'm bold, and my ID is woah!]`
 - Attributes can have no value, just like in normal HTML!
 For example: